M31-Capital/Investment_Theses/english/Render (RNDR).md

 ## Overview

 For the last decade, we have been moving towards a world that is more geared towards the virtual, than the physical, and are now entering a phase that looks to further blur the lines between the virtual and the physical.
 Be it social media, movies, virtual reality, augmented reality – or even holographic worlds – this entire transition away from the physical has a few key components – and one of them is rendering.
 We’ve always used it – in the movies we’ve seen, the cartoons we watch, or even in professional scale modelling for architects.
 As the demand for rendering increases, so does the quality and speed of the renderer required.
-The Render Network offers fast and cheap rendering – that is GPU accelerated, and decentralised.
+The Render Network offers fast and cheap rendering – that is GPU accelerated, and decentralized.

 ## Investment Thesis

 **Big Shift towards Virtual  and Augmented Reality, Animation Centric Spaces**

 As we have seen NFTs and the metaverse explode over the last year, and the gaming industry colossally grow over the last decade – it is pretty clear that we are moving towards a more virtual means of social interaction.
-People spend time socialising on their phones, or “in-game” as opposed to meeting physically – and this is extending beyond just instant messaging or video calls – as games, and now “metaverses” allow you to socially interact in a digital manner – while mimicking all the traits of a regular physical interaction.
+People spend time socializing on their phones, or “in-game” as opposed to meeting physically – and this is extending beyond just instant messaging or video calls – as games, and now “metaverses” allow you to socially interact in a digital manner – while mimicking all the traits of a regular physical interaction.
 We have seen this with Fortnite – and in game concerts and events.
 For all of this to be possible, rendering, and fast rendering is key.
 In order for this space to scale vertically, rendering must also become magnitudes cheaper.

 **Core OTOY Software (Octane Render)**